 Good nutrition is crucial in the management of chronic diseases such as IBS, coeliac disease, diabetes etc. I will work with you to devise the most realistic plan to manage symptoms and improve quality of life.

-When it comes to sporting performance nutrition is paramount.
+When it comes to sporting performance nutrition is paramount, and a lot of the time it is taken for granted or isn’t given adequate consideration.
 If your body is not fueled correctly it will not perform to the best of its ability irrespective of how talented you are.
 I will work with you to devise an individualized nutrition plan that can be easily implemented and will fit into your training schedule and everyday life.

 BREAKFAST: Overnight berry oats (150kcal)

 40g porridge oats